gsamokovarov/jump/README.md

 $ jump import
 ```

-This will try `z` first then `autojump`, so you can even combine all the
+This will try `z` first, then `autojump`, so you can even combine all the
 entries from both tools.

-The command is safe to run on pre-existing jump database, because if an entry
+The command is safe to run on a pre-existing jump database, because if an entry
-exist in jump already, it won't be imported and it's score will remain
+exist in jump already, it won't be imported, and its score will remain
 unchanged.
 You can be explicit and choose to import `autojump` or `z` with:

 ```bash